Why It Exists

 - Simple batch processing jobs

-- Small data volumes that don't justify complexity
+- Small data volumes that don't justify the complexity

 - Team lacks streaming expertise